7 -minute read

 “What cancer cells are ultimately doing is cheating on the pact that cells form when cooperating to form a multicellular organism.”

 Second, this notion of its deep history.
 The option for some cells to go rogue and cheat became available as soon as life evolved multicellularity.
-As also further explored in chapter 5, some form of cancer is found in almost all animal groups and even in plants, where it is known as fasciation.
+As also further explored in chapter 5, some form of cancer is found in almost every animal group and even in plants, where it is known as fasciation.
 This chapter also explores Peto’s Paradox: how larger body size is associated with increased cancer risk within, but not between species.
 Large and long-lived species consisting of many cells, such as elephants and whales, are very resistant to cancer.